• 4,000 firms

 How it works

-An ERP works by pushing every transaction — a purchase order, a payroll run, a sales invoice — into one central database, so any authorised module or user sees the same record the instant it’s written.
-That shared layer is what separates ERP from a stitched-together stack of point tools.
+ERP works by pushing every transaction — a purchase order, a payroll run, a sales invoice — into one central database, so any authorised module or user sees the same record the instant it is written.

-Most modern systems are modular.
-You switch on finance and HR first, then add inventory, manufacturing, CRM, or project accounting as you grow.
-The platform handles user roles, approval workflows, audit trails, and reporting on top of that shared data.
+That shared layer separates ERP from a stitched-together stack of point tools.
+Most systems are modular, so you switch on finance and HR first, then add inventory, manufacturing, or project accounting as you grow.

 DeploymentTypical buyerUpfront costTime to live